Full year & 1st semester

 Cambridge International Examination

 For students taking courses on MA level an official English test is an absolute requirement.
-OLS is not sufficient.
+LPT is not sufficient.

 For more information on the official language tests please see:

-We encourage Erasmus students to take part in the Erasmus Language tool.
-Contact your university to request access to this free online test.
+We encourage Erasmus students to use the Erasmus Language tool.

-Upload your English language test result in your online application form for the Amsterdam Exchange Programme - Humanities.
+Upload your English language test result in your online application form for the Exchange Programme Humanities.

-The test result can be sent to the International Office Humanities by email after the application deadline of 1 May/15 October but before the course registration period in June/November.
+The test result can be sent to the International Office Humanities by email after the application deadline of 1 May/15 October, but before the course registration period in June/December.

 Once you have checked that you will be eligible for an exchange at the UvA's Faculty of Humanities and that you meet the entry requirements for the courses you would like to take during your stay here, you can proceed with the actual application.
 Your first step in this process will be to apply for the Exchange Programme at your home university (which must be a partner university).